essential-contributions/essential-integration/docs/getting-started/src/getting-started/counter/predicates.md

 ```
 A constraint is a boolean expression which must be true for the predicate to be satisfied. \
 This constraint says that the post-state of the counter must be equal to the pre-state plus one.

+**Note:** The post-state value of the counter storage variable is denoted by `counter'`.
+The trailing apostrophe `'` is the syntax for accessing the post-state value of a storage variable.

 But there is a problem with this constraint. \
 What if the pre-state of the counter is not yet set to anything?